MobyGamer/total-dos-launcher/readme.rst

 If the software you copy over is in compressed archives (ie. .ZIP files), the menu is smart enough to decompress an archive into a cache directory before trying to launch it.
-(It is also smart enough to *not* decompress an archive if it has already been decompressed into the cache.)
+(It is also smart enough to *not* decompress an archive if it already exists in the cache.)

 Additional Features
 ^^^^^^^^^^^^^^^^^^^